filakhtov/gentoo-use-docs/dev-lang/python.md

 This flag should normally be disabled, because these tests are primarily useful for the developers, testers and maintainers.

 ### tk
 Enables the `_tkinter` and the dependent Python modules.
 This module provides an ability to render GUIs from Python scripts using the Tcl/Tk widget toolkit.
+When this flag is disabled, add the `MODULE__TKINTER_STATE=disabled` to the `Makefile` to prevent the module from being installed.

 This flag can be safely disabled.